 I am a senior scientist and EU account manager at Wageningen Livestock Research in Wageningen, The Netherlands.
 For the latter role I support the acquisition and management of international research projects.
 I am an applied ethologist, and facinated by issues related to animal behaviour and welfare on farm, during transport and at the abattoir.
 In 1998 I obtained my PhD on social and stereotypic behaviour of sows.
 Since then I wrote or co-authored 40+ peer reviewed papers, and joined the Animal Health and Welfare panel of the European Food Safety Authority (EFSA) in 2012.
 I have experience in managing international R&D projects, and was involved as coordinator, deputy-coordinator or project office manager of several EU funded projects in the past 15 years.
-Currently, I lead 'HealthyLivestock', a Horizon 2020 project on reducing the need to use antimicrobials in animal husbandry, and I am the coordinator of the first EU Reference Centre for Animal Welfare, EURCAW-Pigs.
+Currently, I lead two Horizon2020 projects: 'HealthyLivestock' (on reducing the need to use antimicrobials in animal husbandry), and 'mEATquality' (on the relationship between animal welfare and the quality of the meat).
+I am also the coordinator of the first EU Reference Centre for Animal Welfare: 'EURCAW-Pigs'.